jpgibb7holman/JekyllMetro/about/index.md

 theme: purple
 ---

 I am a student at DCGS who has created a blog for IT work.
-I created it using Github and the AddON Gabriel and it has been quite difficult but I am quite pleased with my work.
+I created it using Github and the AddON Gabriel and it has been quite difficult but I am  pleased with my work.
 I am a student who likes rugby, swimming, cycling, football and running.
 I also enjoy walking my dog and history.